deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "I was fucking *terrified* of losing my virginity."

 Sean gritted his teeth and curled his fingers into the pillowcase She had both of her hands on his wrists, gently trapping him.
-"How…things have changed." he commented.
+"How...things have changed." he commented.

 Ava giggled and paused to grind her hips *deep* down onto him, a motion which sent a delicious shiver of pleasure right through her, so that her eyelashes fluttered and she bit her lower lip so hard that it hurt.
 Apparently it worked for Sean too, because his expression of furious concentration became desperate.

-"Oh Christ…"
+"Oh Christ..."

-"It's okay, lover…" she leant right forward and whispered into his ear. "*Come for me."*
+"It's okay, lover..." she leant right forward and whispered into his ear. "*Come for me."*

 She kissed his jaw and stroked his hair as he came down from whatever star she'd just sent him into orbit around, until he found his voice again and said something characteristically witty between great gulping breaths: "Fuuuuuck.
-Whoa-oh my…whew."
+Whoa-oh my...whew."

 She grinned down at him.
 "Good one?"

 "Jesus."
 He opened his eyes and swallowed, expression equal parts worshipful and concerned.
-"Did…are you okay?"
+"Did...are you okay?"

 "I'm fine." she promised, and carefully dismounted to roll down beside him.
 Neither of them moved very much for a few minutes until his breathing and pulse had returned to something resembling normal, at which point he cleared his throat and discreetly tied and disposed of the contraceptive he was still wearing.